 In my reporting, I’m most interested in tracking how science informs social policies.
 Most recently, I was awarded a fellowship from Knight Science Journalism to conduct a 9-month investigation through spring 2021, looking into major issues with release from U.S. civil commitment facilities.

 I got started doing youth advocacy reporting for Teen Vogue, including Wedlocked a 5-part series on child marriage in the U.S. Then I joined MIT’s Graduate Program in Science Writing to expand my reporting skills.
 While there, I received an Honorable Mention for the Obermayer Prize for Graduate Student Writing for a piece on the ethics of experimenting on human subjects.
 In spring, my investigative reporting on pandemic conditions at Florida domestic violence centers was funded by the National Geographic Society.

-In summer 2020, I was an intern for GBH Investigations, where I got to contribute to investigations for outlets like The Boston Globe and Frontline.
+In summer 2020, I was an intern for GBH News Center for Investigative Reporting, where I got to contribute to investigations for outlets like The Boston Globe and Frontline.
 I have served as contributing writer and research assistant for Undark Magazine, Knight Science Journalism, Gastropod, and MIT News.
 Before that, I served as associate editor for Orlando Weekly.
 While there, my writing was recognized by the Association of Alternative Newsmedia.

 View my resume here.